elastic/security-research/content/intelligence/2022/01/01.formbook-adopts-cabless-approach/article.md

 and [execution](https://attack.mitre.org/techniques/T1203) TTPs as well as the same network infrastructure.

-We observed that the `issratech[.]com`, `backsjoy[.]com`, and `leoeni[.]com` domains own  TLS certificates provided by Let’s Encrypt.
+We observed that the `issratech[.]com`, `backsjoy[.]com`, and `leoeni[.]com` domains own  TLS certificates provided by Let's Encrypt.
 While the steps of creating a TLS certificate are not overly cumbersome, the fact that the domain owner went through the preparatory process of creating a certificate could indicate that these domains are intended to be used for future encrypted operations.